-For a while, because of the coronavirus pandemic, our usual music projects in prisons, secure hospitals and the community will be on hold.
-Instead, we’re running a selection of alternative activities to help people stay well and creative during this difficult time … Find out more below.
+During the coronavirus pandemic, most of our usual music projects in prisons, secure hospitals and the community are on hold.
+Instead, we’re running a selection of alternative activities to help people stay well and creative during this difficult time.
+Find out more below.

 We’re working with our participants, team, supporters and the public to create different, thought-provoking and enjoyable online, radio and TV content, made up of: